ZinkDigital/boson/README.md

 ## QuickStart Guide

-Boson is available through the Central Maven Repository.
+Boson is available through the Central Maven Repository, divided into 3 parts, [BosonScala](https://mvnrepository.com/artifact/io.zink/bosonscala), [BosonJava](https://mvnrepository.com/artifact/io.zink/bosonjava) and [BosonCore](https://mvnrepository.com/artifact/io.zink/bosoncore).
 To include Boson in your projects you need to add the dependencies listed bellow.

 For SBT users, add the following to your build.sbt: